mini retreats

 Sound is not continuous, immersive, or used with a healing agenda.
 There is no energetic work being offered, and no expectation of release, catharsis, or transformation.

-Instead, sound appears alongside silence, movement, breath, and awareness, supporting a meditative exploration where participants remain connected to their own inner experience throughout.
+Instead, sound appears alongside silence, breath, and awareness, supporting a meditative exploration where participants remain connected to their own inner experience throughout.

 The emphasis is on noticing rather than receiving.